SSyncropel Docs

 address already in use

 Another process is already on port 9100.
-Either a zombie daemon, another spl serve, or a different program.
+Either a zombie instance, another spl serve, or a different program.

 # Linux / macOS